Packing and Shipping Dangerous Goods: What the Laboratory Staff Must Know

 P.A.C.E.® Course Number: 288-033-24.

-To receive continuing education (CE), follow the steps below by August 1, 2026.
+To receive Continuing Medical Education (CME) or Continuing Education Units (CEU), follow the steps below by August 1, 2026.

 2. Pass the posttest at 70%.